Did You Get Whiplash or Another Neck Injury from a Car Crash?

 What is the average payout for whiplash?

 The amount of compensation you receive in a cash settlement or verdict for a whiplash injury will depend on the specific details of your case.
 Just like any other personal injury claim, you can pursue financial compensation for your economic and non-economic damages.
 Economic damages include things like your medical expenses, lost wages from missed time at work, loss of earning capacity, and property damage.
-Non-economic damages are intangible losses and include things like pain and suffering.
-Kent car accident attorney Zach Herschensohn can help determine what your whiplash case might be worth during a free consultation.
+Non-economic damages are intangible losses.
+An attorney can help determine what your whiplash case might be worth during a free consultation.

 Get maximum compensation with Herschensohn Law Firm, PLLC